evkx/evkx.github.io/content/models/audi/e-tron/e-tron_50_Sportback/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Audi e-tron 50 Sportback.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Audi e-tron 50 Sportback, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Drive Modes